PatrickKyei/PatrickKyei.github.io/_posts/Public/2026-05-30-if-you-are-lost-read-this-how-to-figure-it-out.md

 ---

 title: If You Are Lost, Read This (How To Figure It Out)
-description: Turn your life into a quest
+description: 'Turn your life into a quest.'
 date: 2026-05-30
 feed: show